-The Fund's investments in the Access Fund PPN and the EDL Euro Fund are recorded at fair value as provided by the investment managers of the respective funds.
+The Fund's investments in the Access Fund PPN, the EDL Euro Fund and EDL III Euro Fund are recorded at fair value as provided by the investment managers of the respective funds.

 The Fund has economic exposure to the Access Fund via its investment in the Access Fund PPN.
 The Access Fund used funds received from the issuance of the Access Fund PPN to make investments in the Access Fund SPVs and distributes income to the Fund as interest on the Access Fund PPN.
 The value of the Access Fund PPN will equal the fair value of the Access Fund's investment in the Access Fund SPVs, less any liabilities of the Access Fund.
 The Access Fund carries its investment in the Access Fund SPVs at fair value based on the Access Fund's proportionate interest in the partners' capital of the Access Fund SPVs.
 The Access Fund SPVs' portfolios are comprised primarily of bank loans and high yield bonds, the majority of which are classified as Level 2 investments and are valued daily using independent pricing services.
 For the remaining assets which are classified as Level 3, such assets are valued using independent valuation firms, who apply the appropriate valuation model depending on whether the asset is debt (generally, synthetic credit or re-underwriting analysis) or equity (generally, waterfall).
-As at 30 June 2023, approximately 90.0% of the Access Fund SPVs' investment portfolio consisted of bank loans and high yield bonds.
+As at 30 June 2024, approximately 90.0% of the Access Fund SPVs' investment portfolio consisted of bank loans and high yield bonds.

-The Fund's fair value of the EDL Euro Fund as at 30 June 2023 is based on the Fund's proportionate interest in the net asset value of the EDL Euro Fund.
-The EDL Euro Fund invests primarily in originated senior loans to European corporate entities.
+The Fund's fair value of the EDL Euro Fund as at 30 June 2024 is based on the Fund's proportionate interest in the net asset value of the EDL Euro Fund.
+The Fund's fair value of the EDL III Euro Fund as at 30 June 2024 is based on the Fund's proportionate interest in the net asset value of the EDL III Euro Fund.
+The EDL Euro Fund and the EDL III Euro Fund invest primarily in originated senior loans to European corporate entities.
 The majority of these investments are classified as Level 3 investments and are valued using independent valuation firms, who apply the appropriate valuation model depending on whether the asset is debt (generally, synthetic credit or re-underwriting analysis) or equity (generally, waterfall).